PranavRajnish/IPCV-Hand-Gesture-Recognition/README.md

 `pip install opencv-python`

-# Running the model
+## Running the model

-To run the model run execute the run.ipynb file
+To run the model execute the run.ipynb file

 ## Note